geoffswc/2024-UCSF-DSOS-Python-SQL-Fall-Workshops/README.md

 First, we searched on "avocado" and used some pdf scands of printed material that led to high quality, high accuracy transcriptions using tesseract.
 If you'd like to try this, go to https://www.industrydocuments.ucsf.edu and search on "avocado" (the IDL team told me they often use this to test search, as avocados have some chemical properties in common with tobacco).

+Note: 11/5/24 - I had it wrong about avocado, it's eggplant!
+Rachael Taketa who works with the IDL archive did a metadata presentation yesterday and talked about this - evidently eggplants also contain niccotine.

 For a test file, we used "Henry Avocado Recalls Whole Avocados Because Of Possible Health Risk" https://www.industrydocuments.ucsf.edu/tobacco/docs/#id=sgfv0291 This file transcribed with high accuracy using tesseract.
 This is what we expected, as tesseract is widely used for transcribing printed, typeset material in images.